paulnicolo/causal-inference-advertising/README.md

 Observational methods can approximate experimental results, but even advanced approaches like Double ML can meaningfully overstate impact.

 Accurate measurement is critical when results are used to guide future decisions.

+## Data Source

+This project is based on an academic case study used for educational purposes.
+The dataset and structure are adapted from that case, but all analysis and interpretations are my own.